 Image: Sarah Davidson (http://www.saradavidson.com/blog/tag/maimonides)

 I have found that, even when dealing with ‘the basics’, there is a lot of information to address.
 And, believe me, I mean a lot.
-For this reason, I have decided to split this discussion over three different posts.
-For today, we will focus on the ‘what’ (and somewhat ‘who’) aspect of Judaism.
+For this reason, this post will skim only the surface of the topic, but I hope it will encourage you to explore the topic matter further.

 Simply, Judaism is a religion, a culture as well as a nationality.
 The latter two of these classifications are significantly more debated, however there is no doubt of Judaism’s legitimacy as a religion.